 Begins as an entry level Assistant Prosecutor in a learning capacity and, with increasing experience and competence, works as an intermediate or developing-level assistant prosecutor.
 Beginning emphasis is on legal research, with increasing responsibility for general trial work.
 As trial skills develop may be assigned a limited felony caseload, in addition to district court and juvenile/family court responsibilities.

-This is a full-time, benefited position based at the Holland District Court in Holland, MI.
-Some travel to other county locations and courthouses, as needed.
+This is a full-time, benefited position working at the Holland District Court in Holland, MI.
+Requires regular travel throughout the county.

 - Essential Job Functions